mmdreza21/Hunt-Setup/README.md

     ```bash
     sudo ./setup.sh
     ```
-4. After installation:
-   add these to your zshrc or bashrc profile:
+4. After installation, add these to your zshrc or bashrc profile
    ```bash
    unalias gau    # only if your using zsh
    export PATH=$PATH:/usr/local/go/bin